Ganassi, Lanao del Sur

-Ganassi, officially the Municipality of Ganassi (Maranao: Inged a Ganassi; Bayan ng Ganassi), is a 4th class municipality in the province of Lanao del Sur, Philippines.
+Ganassi, officially the Municipality of Ganassi (Maranao: Inged a Ganassi; Bayan ng Ganassi), is a municipality in the province of Lanao del Sur, Philippines.
 According to the 2020 census, it has a population of 30,802 people.

 The municipality used to host the 'finest example of a traditional torogan' according to Jesus T. Peralta of the National Commission for Culture and the Arts.
 In January 2016, a media team found that the Laguindab torogan still stands in Ganassi, though it is badly damaged.
 A conservation effort is needed to rehabilitate the Laguindab torogan, one of the most outstanding royal houses built in the entire Philippines.

 History

-Ganassi among to the Nine Princess of Unayan (e.g. in Meranau term Imoda sa ganassi Ayour so Linindingan,Andong so Macadar, etc.)
+The name "Ganassi" came from one of the Nine Princess of Unayan (e.g. in Meranau term Imoda sa ganassi Ayour so Linindingan, Andong so Macadar, etc.).

+Before American colonization, Ganassi was formerly a part of the State of Unayan, Confederate States of Lanao based from ancient boundaries.

+On the evening of November 11, 1963, a day before the election, police chief Empi Marohon was killed by an assailant while a laborer was injured.
+Representative Rashid Lucman proposed postponing the election in Ganassi due to Marohon's murder, but his request was denied by COMELEC chairman Juan V. Borra.